Yi Munyeol: Lette's Song

 In a 45-page analysis, Oh Jae-un concluded that Lette's Song was conceived as a version of the novel, The Sorrows of Young Werther by Goethe in which Lee Hee-won takes the role of a female Werther and Min Seung-woo, the role of a male Lotte, the sensible married woman with whom Werther is infatuated.
 According to another commentator, it is not a popular romance novel but it can be an artist’s novel that deals with the youth and development of an individual who becomes a painter, musician, or poet", best exemplified by Min Seung-woo.
 In that sense, Lee Hee-won is not the first person protagonist but the first person observer.
-Furthermore, Min Seung-woo represents Yi Mun-yeol's alter ego.
+Furthermore, Min Seung-woo represents Yi Munyeol's alter ego.

 The title refers to the Lethe river in Greek mythology, a river of the underworld of Hades.
 Those who drank from it experienced complete forgetfulness.
 The artist tells her that a married woman must cross the river, drink from it and forget the past.
 "Fill your dreams and memories with the rest of your life" he says.
 Commentator Oh stated that in her view this last farewell ritual is (loose translation): "a metaphor that divides the past and present into this side and the other side of the river, and then substitutes the process of crossing the river with the growth of a woman.
 However, what is seen here is not growth, but rather sounds like a compulsion to forget and liquidate all the agony and conflict of her fierce youth ... in some sense like a complete betrayal of the essential meaning of 'growth' ".

 Translations of classical Chinese works

-In addition to original works, Yi did large multivolume Korean adaptations of classic Chinese novels including Romance of the Three Kingdoms ,Outlaws of the Marsh and Legends of Chu and Han.
+In addition to original works, Yi did large multivolume Korean adaptations of classic Chinese novels including Romance of the Three Kingdoms, Water Margin and Legends of Chu and Han.
 Brother Anthony stated that Romance of the Three Kingdoms became enormously popular and still remains one of his best-selling works.
+As of 2023, it has sold over 20 million copies, making it Korea's number one best-selling novel of all time.